 The loudest, most aggressive voices are usually on the fringes of any issue, while most people have opinions that fall somewhere in between.
 There are almost always more than two sides to any issue.
 Seek them out.

-Look for sources who offer constructive ways of moving debate forward — mediators, ethicists, observers, people who have a perspective.
+Look for sources who offer constructive ways of moving debates forward — mediators, ethicists, observers, people who have a perspective that is seldom heard.

 Don’t overemphasize conflicts because of aggressive sources or fascination in the newsroom.
 Does the issue affect everyday life?
 Do affected communities care about it?
 Tailor coverage accordingly.